Panos-Jr/Depth-Controller/README.md

 and the web client should be accessible using your domain.

 Now take that domain, and apply it to <a href=https://github.com/Panos-Jr/Depth-Launcher><b>Depth Launcher</b></a>, which will check when the server restarts and will restart your game for you.
 Or start it if it isn't already, and connect to the dedicated server.
 (Keep <b>Depth Launcher</b> in your game files, inside the Depth folder)

+## Issues

+If you do install <b>Depth Controller</b> to the Program Files directory make sure you run it as <b>administrator</b>.
+Doesn't function correctly if ran normally.
+Should be fine anywhere else though.

 ## Credits